-The coal royalties comprise royalty interests in respect of electrical coal produced from the Genesee Mine, the Sheerness Mine, the Paintearth Mine and the Highvale Mine and a royalty interest in respect of metallurgical coal produced from the Cheviot Mine.
-Each of these mines is located in Alberta, Canada.
+The coal royalties comprise royalty interests in respect of electrical coal produced from the Genesee Mine, the Sheerness Mine, the Paintearth Mine and the Highvale Mine.
+As a result of Alberta's climate leadership plan, these four electrical coal royalties are not expected to produce beyond 2030.
+The Corporation also holds a royalty interest in respect of metallurgical coal produced from the Cheviot Mine.
+All of the coal mines are located in Alberta, Canada.